mdabrowski1990/uds/SECURITY.md

 ## Security Developers
-We have a special `Security Developer` rank for developers who are specially trained and qualified for dealing with security issues.
+We have a special `Security Developer` rank for developers who are additionally trained and qualified for dealing with security issues.

 The full list of developers with `Security Developers` rank: